sreepranav99/Profile-builder/README.md

 # Profile-builder

-Description: This project gets data from Web API and organizes it in the form of a grid of cards.
+Description: This project gets data from a web API and organizes it in the form of a grid of cards.

 Tech used: Tech used: HTML, CSS, Bootstrap, Javascript.